Tularemia blood test checks for infection caused by bacteria called Francisella tularensis (F tularensis). The bacteria causes the disease tularemia.

 The sample is sent to a laboratory where it is examined for francisella antibodies using a method called serology.
 This method checks if your body has produced substances called antibodies to a specific foreign substance (antigen), in this case F tularensis.

-Antibodies defend your body against bacteria, viruses, and fungi.
+Antibodies are proteins that defend your body against bacteria, viruses, and fungi.
 If antibodies are present, they are in the serum of your blood.
 Serum is the liquid portion of blood.

 How to Prepare for the Test